Feet Health and Marathon Training

-Your Chiropodist is one of the first medical practitioners you should consider when undertaking marathon training and ultra-training.
+Your Chiropodist is one of the first medical practitioners you should consider to see when undertaking marathon training and ultra-training.

 Below is a list of some of the conditions marathon training or general running may cause: